JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 The [`Geodynamic World Builder`](https://github.com/GeodynamicWorldBuilder/WorldBuilder) is a C++ library to create model setups [@se-10-1785-2019].
 The focus is on generating input models for geodynamic simulations, such as subduction zones and related thermal structures.
 It has C and Fortran wrappers and can thus be embedded in geodynamic codes.
 Users of the `Geodynamic World Builder` have to generate JSON files to define the model geometry, which is less interactive than by using the Julia `REPL`.
 There is no straightforward way to integrate existing geophysical/geological data in the workflow and compare model results with them.

 [GemPy](https://www.gempy.org) is a Python-based, open-source geomodeling library that can construct 3D geological models of folded structures, fault networks and unconformities, while taking uncertainties into account [@DeLaVarga_Schaaf_Wellmann_2019].
-It focusses on creating geometric models with uncertainties rather than on integrating a wide variety of geoscientific datasets.
+It focuses on creating geometric models with uncertainties rather than on integrating a wide variety of geoscientific datasets.

 There are also a number of commercial software solutions: